 A native of Nova Scotia, Andrews assumed his duties as AHL President in July 1994 with a first-hand knowledge of the league; he served on the Board of Governors as the Edmonton Oilers’ director of AHL operations for seven years, building the Cape Breton Oilers franchise into one of the most successful AHL clubs both on and off the ice – contributing to two Stanley Cup championships (1988, 1990) and the 1993 Calder Cup title.
 Andrews received the James C. Hendy Award as the AHL’s outstanding executive in 1990.

 Prior to joining the Oilers, Andrews was employed by the government of Canada as a senior consultant with SportCanada.
 In that position, he was responsible for providing direction to five national Winter Olympic sport organizations in the development of the national team for the 1988 Winter Olympic Games in Calgary.
 Andrews’ hockey background includes serving as head coach and director of hockey operations for the Victoria Cougars of the Western Hockey League from 1982-84, and he served as an assistant coach for the Cougars when they represented the WHL in the 1981 Memorial Cup.
 He has also served as head coach of the 1982 Canadian National Under-18 Program.

 Andrews was the Hockey Development Coordinator for the Province of British Columbia from 1975-80.
 He served 10 years on the Canadian Amateur Hockey Association’s Developmental Council and was chairman of the coaching committee for CAHA during that time.
 During his playing days as a goaltender, Andrews was a conference all-star and MVP at both Dalhousie University and the University of British Columbia.
 He played four years professionally for RAAK in the Dutch first division.

-Andrews and his wife, Marleen, have three children — Chrissy, Brad and Jeff — and four grandchildren.
+Andrews and his wife, Marleen, have three children — Chrissy, Brad and Jeff — and seven grandchildren.